 Another good suggestion is to consider how many components you would like to form part of these technical details.
 Sometimes we do not want to overwhelm our drawing with too much.
 You can also choose to make these marks lighter, however, another good suggestion is to make a silhouette over your current shapes for contrast.

-Step 4: Exploring Various Marks
+Step 4: Exploring Various Marks and Strokes

 Adding various lines and dots can also be a great feature in abstract artwork.
 Doing this has the potential to break any repetitive moments in abstract work and can also give a texture-like quality to a painting.

 Again, like all applications of various marks, you always want to consider how much is too much or too little.
 This is completely open to interpretation; however, the balanced aspect of an abstract work can refine it and turn it into a more fine art piece of watercolor art.